foysalimran/greet-bubble/readme.txt

 👉 And much more.

 ==== Greet 3.0 ====
-<strong>Greet 3.0</strong>  has completely been rebuilt and this provides you now many improvements and new amazing features.
+**Greet 3.0**  has completely been rebuilt and this provides you now many improvements and new amazing features.
 == You will able to get these new features ==

 * Completely new admin option panel.